O'Higgins F.C.: Anthem

 The anthem was created at the end of 1955.
 The club's identity in the city of Rancagua was such that the board of directors at the time considered it necessary to complete these symbols with the composition of an institutional anthem.
 The negotiations led to the band and choir of the Regimiento Militar Membrillar, a group accustomed to performing in the city and other communes of the province.
 At that time, a song was created that is part of the melody alluding to the sky blue team.
 The author was a young man from Rancagua named Miguel Ángel León Morales, who, in addition to being a fan of the team, left his mark by writing the lyrics.

+Celestín presented in its 2025 version.

 The board of directors, which at that time was composed of Francisco Rajcevich and Patricio Mekis, were the ones who called Miguel Ángel León.
 He arrived with the band to Calle Brasil in the city.
 After long days and the approval of the board of directors, it is now the club's current anthem.
 Among its lyrics was created the mythical O'Hi-O'Hi, Ra-Ra!, a battle cry that since then has been heard by its fans in the stands of all the stadiums in Chile and in international competitions where the team participates.

+Mascot

+Celestín was the iconic mascot of the club, a miner character with a helmet who represented the origins of the club linked to the mining of El Teniente, created by Guillermo Valdivia in the 70s, even leading the youth group "Clan Celestín" and being a beloved symbol for the sky blue fans.

+He made a historic reappearance on the last week of the Campeonato 2026 in the match against Everton, where O'Higgins with a last-minute goal by Francisco González achieved qualification for the 2026 Copa Libertadores, being a main part of the commemorative jersey of the qualification along with the phrase VolVImos (We returned in Spanish) stylized with the "VI" representing the sixth Roman numeral referring to the name of the O'Higgins Region.